 Following are some tricks you can implement to make your little one feel like an adult and act beyond their age:

 - Allow them to do your own work.
 For example, give your child cash and tell them to pay for the groceries themselves when you’re shopping together.
 If you need direction during travel, allow your kid to be the one to ask people for that information.
 Make your kid replace defective light bulbs in the house, if possible.
 It doesn’t really matter what duty you assign your child as long as it makes them feel dependable and responsible.

 - Speak to them in a mature tone.
 When your kid can talk normally (around 3 years old), you should try to avoid speaking to them in the childish tone commonly used by parents.
 You want to communicate with your little one in the same way you do with close adults like your spouse or sibling.

 - Make them as independent as possible.
 If your kid asks for food at home, tell them to help themselves and get some from the fridge rather than depend on you.
-The same goes for other routine actions in the house like wearing clothes, climbing hair, showering and cleaning up their room.
+The same goes for other routines in the house like wearing clothes, combing hair, bathing and cleaning up their room.

 The kid will obviously appear more intelligent than their actual age if they act like an adult.

 Teach the habit of meditation to your kid

 The ability to clear one’s mind and focus is quite crucial for intelligence, and meditation can effectively help with that.

 Parents should do their best to teach their children how to perform meditation early on.
 According to Healthline, little ones as young as 3 or 4 years of age can learn breathing techniques that allow them to feel a change in their bodies.

 You can teach your kid meditation yourself at home by actually doing it in front of them.
 In order to avoid confusing your young one, the meditation practice shouldn’t be complicated.
 You basically want them to be able to sit still, close their eyes and remain silent.